AMNAALMGLY/i-Mix-paperImplement/README.md

 # i-Mix-paperImplement
-This is an un official implementaion of the [i-MIX : A DOMAIN -A GNOSTIC STRATEGY FOR CONTRASTIVE  REPRESENTATION LEARNING](https://arxiv.org/pdf/2010.08887.pdf)-usin pytorch.
+This is an un-official implementaion of the [i-MIX : A DOMAIN -A GNOSTIC STRATEGY FOR CONTRASTIVE  REPRESENTATION LEARNING](https://arxiv.org/pdf/2010.08887.pdf)-using pytorch.

 I got accuaracy of 72% on Tabular data as the one in the paper with SimCLR .
 More experiments coming soon.